Skip to main content

 Once you’ve got an event organized, it’s a best practice to get residents to RSVP.
 When residents respond that they are going to attend an event, they are more likely to show up because they feel like they have committed.

 Luckily, spreading the word about events and collecting RSVPs isn’t much work if you have a community app like Zego Mobile Doorman.
 You can publish events so residents are informed of the details.
 Then, they can RSVP to it within the app so you have an accurate count of attendees.
-This not only helps hold residents accountable to show up, but gives you a better idea of supplies you will need and if your event space is big enough.
-Thus, you can create a successful event that helps with resident retention.

 Give them the tools to facilitate their own events